Civilian casualties in the war in Afghanistan (2001–2021): Civilian and overall casualties (2017)

 The UN estimates that 1,662 civilians were killed from January through June 2017.
 The ISIL attacked a hospital and killed over 50 patients and staff.
 A German female aid worker was killed, her Afghan guard beheaded and a Finnish female aid worker kidnapped in May (most likely by ISIL).

 Civilian and overall casualties (2018)

 By the end of August, five US troops were killed in the war.
-The US has around 15,000 troops in Afghanistan.
-According to Uppsala Conflict Data Program the total number of deaths including civilians and combatants, will surpass 20,000 by the end of 2018.
+The US had around 15,000 troops in Afghanistan.
+According to Uppsala Conflict Data Program the total number of deaths including civilians and combatants, surpassed 20,000 by the end of 2018.

 In a single month of October 2018, Up to 273 Afghan civilians were killed and 550 others injured in separate incidents.

 On 28 December 2018 a report issued by UNICEF revealed that during the first nine months of 2018, five thousand children were killed or injured in Afghanistan.
 Manuel Fontaine UNICEF Director of Emergency Programs said the world has forgotten children living in conflict zones.